adopt-it/Github_webhook/README.md

 ![alt text](https://github.com/adopt-it/Github_webhook/blob/api_challenge/screen_docker.png)

-After, access ngrok container via your browser by going to localhost:**APP_PORT**, with the port you have indicated into the properties .env file to obtain the webservice url to be the webhook listener for your github account:
+After, access ngrok container via your browser by going to localhost:**APP_PORT**, with the port you have indicated into the properties .env file to obtain the webservice url to be used as the webhook listener for your github account:
 ![alt text](https://github.com/adopt-it/Github_webhook/blob/api_challenge/Ngrok_img.png)

 this url will have to be registered into your github account webhook section: https://github.com/organizations/[:organizationname:]/settings/[:hooks:]

 End with an example of getting some data out of the system or using it for a little demo